xamarin/xamarin-macios/docs/website/mmp-errors.md

 ### <a name="MM0099">MM0099: Internal error {0}.
 Please file a bug report with a test case (http://bugzilla.xamarin.com).

 ### <a name="MM0114">MM0114: Hybrid AOT compilation requires all assemblies to be AOT compiled.

+### <a name="MT0129"/>MT0129: Debugging symbol file for '*' does not match the assembly and is ignored.

+The debugging symbols, either a .pdb (portable pdb only) or a .mdb file, for the specified assembly could not be loaded.

+This generally means the assembly is newer or older than the symbols.
+Since they do not match they cannot be used and the symbols are ignored.

+This warning won't affect the application being built, however you might not be able to debug it entirely (in particular the code from specified assembly).
+Also exceptions, stack traces and crash reports might be missing some information.

+Please report this issue to the publisher of the assembly package (e.g. nuget author) so this can be fixed in their future releases.

 # MM1xxx: file copy / symlinks (project related)